 Kids love hunts!
 Why do you think Easter egg hunts have stood the test of time?
 Whether your staff hide objects like stuffed animals, or they give campers a list of items to find, like natural objects (smooth stone, red leaf, etc.) your campers will have fun.
 Make it a competition if you’d like, to spice things up.

 Divide your campers into groups of 2-4.
 Give each group some basic building materials (twine, a bit of duct tape, glue, or nothing at all) and have them find objects in nature (sticks, leaves, rocks, etc.).
 Don’t have sticks and leaves at your camp?
-Then give them a back of odd items.
+Then give them a bag of odd items.
 Tell the groups they have to create a Whatcha-ma-call-it.
 It can be anything they want.
 After they have created their “product” they must design a 15-30 second commercial for their new product.
 Each group shows the others their creation and acts out their commercial.

 4. Art in Nature

-Divide the group into pairs and have them create works of art using natural elements (sticks, leaves, grass, stones, dirt, etc.).
-When they are finished go around with the whole group and let each pair show-off their creations.
+Divide the group into pairs, and have them create works of art using natural elements (sticks, leaves, grass, stones, dirt, etc.).
+When they are finished, go around with the whole group and let each pair show-off their creations.

 For additional details click here.